Cancer supplements, herbs, vitamins,

 Curcumin may help fight

-breast, colon, and prostate cancer.
+bladder, breast, colon, prostate, and other forms of cancer.
 Researchers have found in the lab that curcumin can

 enhance the cancer-fighting power of treatment with TRAIL, a naturally occurring molecule